Cacomistle: Profile and Information

 Share with your friends 🥹!

-Cacomistle, scientifically known as Bassariscus sumichrasti, is a species within the Order Carnivora, meaning it is related to both dogs and cats, as well as many other animals.
+Cacomistle, scientifically known as Bassariscus sumichrasti, is a species within the order Carnivora, meaning it is related to dogs, cats, and many other animals.

-Cacomistle is a shy nocturnal animal and is found in Costa Rica, Panama, and Mexico.
+Cacomistle is a shy, nocturnal animal found in Costa Rica, Panama, and Mexico.
 The cacomistle solely depends on the forests for survival.

 Their name in the Nahuatl language means half-cat and can be mistaken with its close relative, the Ringtailed Cat, scientifically known as “Bassariscus astutus.”